sodadata/docs/soda-agent/deploy-aws.md

         Ready:          True
 ...
 ```
+4. In your Soda Cloud account, navigate to **your avatar** > **Scans & Data** > **Agents** tab.
+Refresh the page to verify that you see the agent you just created in the list of Agents.
+Be aware that this may take several minutes to appear in your list of Soda Agents.
 ![agent-deployed](/assets/images/agent-deployed.png){:height="700px" width="700px"}
 5. Next: [Add a data source]({% link soda-cloud/add-datasource.md %}) in Soda Cloud using the Soda Agent you just deployed.
 If you wish, you can [create a practice data source](#optional-create-a-practice-data-source) so you can try adding a data source in Soda Cloud using the Soda Agent you just deployed.